geoserver/geoserver/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR passes the [QA checks](https://docs.geoserver.org/latest/en/developer/qa-guide/index.html) (QA checks results will be reported by travis-ci after opening this PR)
 - [ ] Commits changing the UI, existing user workflows, or adding new functionality, need to include documentation updates (screenshots, text)
 - [ ] Commits changing the REST API, or any configuration object, should check if the REST API docs (Swagger YAML files and classic documentation) need to be updated.

-Submitting the PR does not require you to check all items, but by the time it gets merged, they should be either satisfied or inapplicable.